Councillor

 A councillor, alternatively councilman, councilwoman, councilperson, or council member, is someone who sits on, votes in, or is a member of, a council.
 This is typically an elected representative of an electoral district in a municipal or regional government, or other local authority.
 The title of a councillor varies geographically, with a name generally being preceded by their title (or the shortened version Cllr or Cr when written) in formal or council-related situations in many places.

-Canada

-Due to the control that the provinces have over their municipal governments, terms that councillors serve vary from province to province.
-Unlike most provincial elections, municipal elections are usually held on a fixed date of 4 years.

 Finland

-This is about honorary rank, not elected officials.

 In Finland councillor (neuvos) is the highest possible title of honour which can be granted by the President of Finland.
-There are several ranks of councillors and they have existed since the Russian Rule.
+There are several ranks of councillors and they have existed since the Russian rule.
 Some examples of different councillors in Finland are as follows: